sneu012/api_documentation/README.md

 <div id="patSel"></div>
 ### Application Access – Patient Selection - 45 CFR 170.315(g)(7)

+In complaince to 45 CFR 170.315(g)(7), RxNT CDAPI provides an API that receives a request from another software component/service with identifying information about a patient and returns a unique token specific to that patient.

   In order to access patient information, any third party application/ patient representative should first be registered to RxNT.
 For registration, clients need to contact RxNT at **support@rxnt.com** with their information.
-Upon verification, RxNT will provide appropriate login information to the external parties.
+Upon verification, RxNT will provide appropriate login information to the external clients and this API authenticates third party clients.

-  In order to use RxNT CDAPI, developers/ third parties should have access to RxNT ExternalPatientID, which is available to patients in their PHR.
-Third parties should call the API with the ExternalPatientID in order to access patient clinical information.
-RxNT uses patient external id as a primary key to return patient clinical data to registered clients.

-  RxNT performs check to ensure that the third party has the correct login credentials and access to the patient information through external patient id.
+  RxNT performs check to ensure that the third party has the correct login credentials and access to the patient information.
 If the third party is authorized to access patient data, RxNT authenticates the third party and returns a limited time token which should be used for subsequent API calls.

 <div id="request"> </div>

-The request body should contain the login information provided to the third party clients :
+The request body should contain the following login information provided to them by RxNT.

   ```
   {
    “UserName” : “demouser”,